9 Tips to Save on Insuranceposted by Andrea | 01/29/2016

 As I referenced above, I’m not afraid to call our insurance companies and ask questions — ever.
 That’s their job and they want my business!
 I’ve never, ever had anyone refuse to answer my questions or treat me like I’m stupid because I’m asking questions… and often, I end up saving money and learning more about how our insurance works.

 When I was dealing with all the random bills during Nora’s pregnancy, I probably called our insurance company 10 different times with questions related to our coverage.
 Every time, they were happy to answer my question or direct me to a website with more information.
 It never hurts to ask, and by being more informed, you’re more likely to save money.

 Also, there have been times when I’ve simply called our insurance companies and asked if there was any way they could save me additional money (without compromising my benefits).
 I know this might sound a little too “forward” — but I’ve been pleasantly surprised that, more often than not, I end up saving!

 For example, whenever we have medical bills, if I pay in full over the phone, I instantly save 10% — no questions asked.
 Also, we save a small amount on our home insurance because we pay it all up-front, once a year.

 7. Pay Attention to your bills.

-Just like I ALWAYS check my grocery receipt before leaving the store, I also ALWAYS check and re-check all insurance bills — because there is almost always an error.
+Just like I ALWAYS check my grocery receipt before leaving the store, I also ALWAYS check all insurance bills.

 For example, we got the bill for our auto insurance 2 months ago, and I immediately called the company because I saw that it was several hundred dollars more than our last bill.
 It turns out the computer system had accidentally changed our policy to a more expensive plan — oops!
 With one quick call, I saved about $250.